SSL + file upload = lots of memory

 use SSL_MODE_RELEASE_BUFFERS (OpenSSL >= 1.0.0) to free buffers

 as they are used, to potentially reduce memory footprint of

 "memory usage when ssl.engine used and large data uploaded through CGI"

 "SSL + file upload = lots of memory"

 "Memory usage increases when proxy+ssl+large file"

-#7 Updated by gstrauss about 1 year ago
+#7 Updated by gstrauss over 1 year ago

 - Description updated (diff)

 - Status changed from Wontfix to Patch Pending